nomath4u/radiusnetworks.github.io/ibeacon/android/configure.md

    ```

-7. Note: Only perform this step if you are using a version prior to 0.7.1 or if you do not have manifest merging enabled per step 6.
-If  manifest merging does not work, you may manually add the following service declarations to your AnroidManifest.xml, replacing {my app's package name} with the fully qualified package name of your Android application.
+7. <b>Only perform this step if you are using a version prior to 0.7.1 or if you do not have manifest merging enabled per step 6.</b>  If  manifest merging does not work, you must manually add the following service declarations to your AnroidManifest.xml, replacing {my app's package name} with the fully qualified package name of your Android application.

    ```